How to do Programmatic SEO?

 • "Things to do in [Country]"

-Build the right dataset
+Build the right structured datasets

 Data is key.
 Your dataset should include all the elements and variables you need to generate unique pages.
 For example: